Luvi2610/Luvi2610/README.md

 ## 👋 Hello!
 I'm Lucas
-🎓 I'm a computer Science student at UNESP<br>
+🎓 I'm a Computer Science student at UNESP<br>
-💻 Fullstack developer with experience in C#, ASP.NET Core, and Blazor (Syncfusion components)<br>
-🚀 Passionate about building real-world projects and improving as a developer<br>
-🌱 Interested in web development, fullstack and clean code<br>
+💻 I have 1 year of experience working as a C# developer<br>